 Music Licensing ABC – the First Question for Music User…

-We all know that before you use someone else’s property, you will first have to seek the owner’s permission.
+that before you use someone else’s property, you will first have to seek the owner’s permission.
 The same applies to music; but are you aware that music is not just the CD or the electronic file that you download from the Internet?
 So who owns the music from whom you should seek the permission (or, adopting the legal terminology, licence)?

 What commonly termed “music” is understood, at law, as two distinct copyright works – musical works and sound recordings.
 Each is copyright protected and not to be confused with the other.
 A “musical work” is sometimes conveniently referred to as “repertoire” or “composition”, which is the composite of a melody plus lyrics, i.e. the work of the composer and lyricist.
 (Just to be clear – each of composition and lyrics is itself copyright-protected.)
 The rights in musical works are usually owned and/or controlled by entities called music publishers.
 Examples of notable music publishers include Warner/Chappell Music, EMI Music Publishing, Sony/ATV Music Publishing and Universal Music Publishing.
 It follows that, if one intends to use a composition and/or the lyrics, the user needs to identify the music publisher holding the musical work in question and seek an appropriate licence.
 Depending on the intended usage, sometimes the users (licensees) should seek a licence from the relevant performance rights organisation (“PRO”) with which the music publisher is affiliated.
 For example, the PRO in Hong Kong is the Composers and Authors Society of Hong Kong (“CASH”).